 Here are a few examples of product content.
 Each content design has pros and cons.

-- Some applications offer 2-3 sentences at a time.
+- Some apps share information as 2-3 sentences at a time.
 It’s nice to be given the choice to move forward, but it can be frustrating to have to click to continue getting information.
 The content is actually long-form, it’s just designed to be cut into pieces.

 - Other pages offer swaths of text.
 If you’re already excited about the topic, this is ideal.
-Though the design of the content can still leave you with weary eyes.
+But the design of the content can still leave you with weary eyes.